#AD Top Online Web Development & Programming Courses | Udemy

 });Code language: JavaScript (javascript)

 When the eventListener is triggered it increases or decreases the active count based on which button was clicked.
 It also prevents the active count from going higher or lower than the number of steps.
-We’re also calling a updateProgress function which looks like this:
+We’re also calling an updateProgress function which looks like this:

 const updateProgress = () => {